Return to the Friends of Santa Teresa Park

 Countryview Drive just outside the park of a huge house that's been

-under construction for years and the side of a new house.
+under construction for years and the site of a new house.
 Santa Teresa

 Park pictures: Coyote Peak, Bernal Ranch garden and landscaping, Santa